ccie18643/PyTCP/README.md

 #### Work in progress:

- - TCP protocol - *woking on improving code and bug fixing while simulating more advanced traffic scenarios*
+ - TCP protocol - *working on improving code and bug fixing while simulating more advanced traffic scenarios*
  - IP Routing - *adding ability for the stack to understand concept of local and non-local IP addressing, this is needed for testing TCP connectivity over Internet*

 #### Next steps: